 Stormwater Pollution Prevention Plan (SWP3)

-Training is required annually for any facility required to have a Stormwater Pollution Prevention Plan, and in some locations, additional training may also be required. iSi has recently completed a stormwater training project for a national client where we researched all stormwater compliance requirements for each of the 50 states.
-Through this, we’ve learned stormwater rules can vary greatly from state to state, and in some cases, from municipality to municipality.
-Check with your state’s general stormwater permit or contact iSi for more information about your state’s requirements.
+Training is required annually for any facility required to have a Stormwater Pollution Prevention Plan, and in some locations, additional training may also be required. iSi did a stormwater training project for a client who had facilities in 48 states, and one of the modules we produced had a clickable state map where the learner could go learn about the rules for their state.
+In our research, we found stormwater rules can vary greatly from state to state, and in some cases, from municipality to municipality.
+State general permits have expiration dates on them and will be updated when the new one is issued, so check with your state’s environmental agency and find their general permit to see what the rules are.

 Spill Prevention, Control and Countermeasures (SPCC)